maikszusevics/IT-Security-Support-Bootcamp/README.md

 # IT Security & Support Bootcamp Documentation

-This repository contains detailed documentation, study notes, and personal reflections created during my participation in the 12-week **IT Security & Support Bootcamp (WMCA, April–July 2025)**.
+This repository contains detailed documentation, study notes, and personal reflections created during my participation in the 12-week **IT Security & Support Bootcamp**.

 It serves as both a learning archive and a practical portfolio of my technical growth in IT support, networking, cybersecurity, and professional development.